What’s New

 ↓

-Scope & Rewards Groups → Create a reward table for Core Platform, with a Hacker-facing name and provide a scope description for the reward table (optional)
+Scope and rewards groups → Create a reward table for Core Platform, with a Hacker-facing name and provide a scope description for the reward table (optional)

 ↓

-Hacker View → Combined scope and rewards organized by Business Units, with researcher-facing names applied
+Hacker View → Combined scope and rewards organized by Asset Priority, with researcher-facing names applied

 Test the new interface without commitment